CompassSecurity/SAMLRaider/README.md

 click in the `Extender` tab on the `BApp Store` tab.
 Select `SAML Raider` and hit the `Install` button to install our extension.

-Don't forget to rate our extension with as many stars you like :).
+Don't forget to rate our extension with as many stars you like :smile:.

 ## Usage